project-repo/cagebreak/README.md

     * Note that this is only expected to pass just before a release.
 This checks mostly administrative things to check that a release is ready.
+    * Note that non-auto tests are files in `release-non-auto-checks` and have to contain the release version and current date in YYYY-mm-dd format on seperate lines.
+This is our imperfect attempt to guarantee some hard-to-automate checks are carried out before a release is undertaken.

 Every commit should pass at least the basic and devel suites.